futurewei-cloud/alcor-control-agent/src/README.md

 # Build the container while behind a proxy

-If the docker installation environment is behind proxy the Docker.proxy file needs to be used to build the container.
+If the docker installation environment is behind proxy the Dockerfile.proxy file needs to be used to build the container.

 The proxy imposes the following constrains to the build.